 However, also advanced limit-state functions (that express failure through e.g. finite element models or other complex models of engineering systems) can be assessed.

-For this purpose, interfaces to Maple, Mathematica, Matlab, Python, Ruby, C/C++ and Fortran are readily available.
+For this purpose, interfaces to Python, Matlab, Maple, Mathematica, Ruby, Octave, R, Scilab and Gauss are readily available.

-Additional to that, one can develop own interfaces by means of the new Strurel Add-On (SAO) feature.
+Additional to that, you can develop and register a STRUREL Add-On (SAO) tailored to your specific needs.
 A SAO can contain limit-state functions, the stochastic model and associated documentation material (in form of PDF or image files).
-By means of a SAO, you can conveniently pass your entire model to others and/or easily utilize a model provided by someone else.
+By means of a SAO, you can conveniently pass on your entire model to others and/or easily utilize a model provided by someone else.

 STRUREL is a collection of commercial software programs for structural reliability analysis.